hundredyearfarms/Hundred-Year-Farm-Project/README.md

 2019: Initial design of the carbon-negative co-generation system.

-2021: Started work on the co-generation prototype, buildings, food trails, and computer models.
+2021: Started work on the co-generation prototype (for energy), buildings, trails, and computer models.

 ***Present***